fhgr2/wearables-and-navigation/README.md

 - `announcers`: What types of announcers to be used
 - `gpsd`: Where to read GPS information (ip and port of a gpsd daemon, may be on localhost)

+Point your browser at `x.x.x.x:5000` (replace x.x.x.x with actual IP address) to reach the GUI.
+If you're using an Android Hotspot, you can get the IP addresses of connected clients using the app [Termux](https://play.google.com/store/apps/details?id=com.termux) and issuing the command `ip neigh`.

 ### Development